Lower bounds on nonnegative rank via nonnegative nuclear norms: The lower bound

-The proposition above translates in the nonnegative world the fact that, for arbitrary matrices $A$, the optimal $W$ in the semidefinite program \eqref{eq:svdpair} satisfies $u_i = Wv_i$ and $v_i = W^\tr u_i$ were $u_i$ and $v_i$ are respectively the left and right singular vectors of $A$.
+The proposition above can be seen as the analogue in the nonnegative world of the fact that, for arbitrary matrices $A$, the optimal $W$ in the semidefinite program \eqref{eq:svdpair} satisfies $u_i = Wv_i$ and $v_i = W^\tr u_i$ where $u_i$ and $v_i$ are respectively the left and right singular vectors of $A$.

 Before proving the proposition we prove the following simple lemma: